 What I find delightfully surprising is how fresh and vigorous the music sounds – it hardly seems the work of a composer who was, by then, well into his ninth decade.

-In the end, this is music that remains true to Schmitt’s Romantic inclinations.
+In the end, this is music that remains true to Florent Schmitt’s Romantic inclinations.

 Another characteristic of this music is this: It never grows old.
-I find that with each additional hearing, fascinating new musical elements come to the fore.
-Because of this, I consider Pour presque tous les temps to be an “important” piece within its genre.
+I find that with each additional hearing, fascinating new musical aspects come to the fore, and each of the individual parts for the four instruments is rich and robust on its own.
+Because of these characteristics, I consider Pour presque tous les temps to be an important piece within its genre.

-The situation is similar on recordings.
-There was one made by the Quatuor Instrumental de Paris shortly after the work was premiered, but it was a limited-edition pressing distributed to members of Les Amis de la musique de chambre, a Paris-based arts organization — and the press run likely numbered in the low hundreds.
+As for commercial recordings of this music, there was one made by the Quatuor Instrumental de Paris shortly after the work was premiered, but it was a limited-edition pressing distributed to members of Les Amis de la musique de chambre, a Paris-based arts organization — and very likely the press run numbered in the low hundreds only.

 To my knowledge, the piece has been recorded just two times since.
-The earlier of the two recordings (from 2006, released on the Marcal label) features violinist Anne Werner-Fuchs, cellist Jean Barthe and flautist Frédéric Werner, along with Genevieve Ibanez on the piano.
+The earlier of the two recordings (from 2006, released on the Marcal label) features violinist Anne Werner-Fuchs, cellist Alexis Descharmes and flautist Frédéric Werner, along with Genevieve Ibanez on the piano.
 It is coupled with chamber music by the Swiss composer Pierre Wissmer.

 Pour presque tous les temps is a piece that could certainly use more advocates.
 I hope several other ensembles will choose to take it up soon – particularly in the United States.
 Any takers?